jhpyle/docassemblecli/README.md

 modifying .py files.
 In this case, it is not necessary for the Python web application to restart after the package has been installed.
 This will cause `dainstall` to return a few seconds faster than otherwise.

+The `--force-restart` option should be used when you want to make sure that **docassemble** restarts the Python web application after the package is installed.
+By default, `dainstall` will avoid restarting the server if the package has no module files and all of its dependencies (if any) are installed.

 By default, `dainstall` installs a package on the server.
 If you want to install a package into your Playground, you can use the